 1901 President William McKinley is shot by Leon Czolgosz in Buffalo, New York.
 Former Governor Theodore Roosevelt became president of the United States.
 1902 Daniel Burnham's amazing architectural design, the Flatiron Building, opened.
 1902 New York Central System's train, The Twentieth Century Limited, helped shorten rail travel time from New York to Chicago to 20 hours.
 1903 Child Labor Law banned child labor in factories, farms, sweatshops and street trades.
 This new policy affected 400,000 children in New York.
-1903 New York State voted in favor of spending \$101 million for the creation of a new canal system, known as the New York State Barge Canal.
+1903 New York State voted in favor of spending \$101 million for the cre- ation of a new canal system, known as the New York State Barge Ca- nal.
 The Barge canal consists of the Erie Canal and three chief branches, including the Oswego, the Champlain, and the Cayuga and Seneca canals.
 1903 The airplane was created by the Wright brothers in North Carolina.
 1904 The Education Department was created.
 1904 With the help of Professor Liberty Hyde Bailey, Cornell's College of Agriculture is declared a state college by the state legislature.
 October 1904 The first New York City subway opened.
-1905 The Niagara Movement was born when W. E. B. Du Bois held a national meeting in Niagara Falls, New York.
+1905 The Niagara Movement was born when W. E. B. Du Bois held a na- tional meeting in Niagara Falls, New York.
 The goal was to end voting restrictions and demand full equality for all African-Americans.
 1905 Frank W. Higgins served as governor.
-1905 Complaints about the prices of gas and electricity prompted the Legislature to appoint a committee headed by Charles Evans Hughes to investigate.
-This resulted in new laws regulating gas and electricity prices in addition to the Freedom of Information Law was enacted by the Legislature to help guarantee public access to governmental records.
-1907 Charles Evans Hughes became governor.
-1907 New York Assemblyman Sherman Moreland helped create a law giving the governor power to appoint special investigatory bodies known as the Moreland Act Commission.
-This is how the governor could maintain control over the state bureaucracy.
-1907 Governor Charles Evans Hughes and the Legislature established an ongoing Public Service Commission (today's Department of Public Service).
-1907 Voluntary admissions to state mental hospitals began. - -
+1905 Complaints about the prices of gas and electricity prompted the Legis- lature to appoint a committee headed by Charles Evans Hughes to in- vestigate.
+This resulted in new laws regulating gas and electricity prices in addition to the Freedom of Information Law was enacted by the Leg- islature to help guarantee public access to governmental records.
+1907 in addition to the Freedom of Information Law was enacted by the Leg- 1907 1907 in addition to the Freedom of Information Law was enacted by the Leg- islature to help guarantee public access to governmental records. in addition to the Freedom of Information Law was enacted by the Leg- islature to help guarantee public access to governmental records.
+Charles Evans Hughes became governor.
+New York Assemblyman Sherman Moreland helped create a law giv- ing the governor power to appoint special investigatory bodies known as the Moreland Act Commission.
+This is how the governor could